bundle_mem - create an empty coroutine bundle

 Coroutines are always running in bundles.
 Even a single coroutine created by go gets its own bundle.
 A bundle is a lifetime control mechanism.
 When it is closed, all coroutines within the bundle are canceled.

 This function creates an empty bundle.
 Coroutines can be added to the bundle using the bundle_go and bundle_go_mem functions.

 To wait until coroutines in the bundle finish use bundle_wait function.

-When hclose() is called on the bundle all the coroutines contained in the bundle will be canceled.
-In other words, all the blocking functions within the coroutine start failing with ECANCELED error.
+When hclose() is called on the bundle, all the coroutines contained in the bundle will be canceled.
+In other words, all the blocking functions within the coroutine will start failing with an ECANCELED error.
 The hclose() function itself won't exit until all the coroutines in the bundle exit.

-Returns a handle to the bundle.
-In the case of an error, it returns -1 and sets errno to one of the values below.
+In case of success the function returns handle of the newly create coroutine bundle.
+In case of error it returns -1 and sets errno to one of the values below.

 int b = bundle(); bundle_go(b, worker()); bundle_go(b, worker()); bundle_go(b, worker()); /* Give wrokers 1 second to finish. */ bundle_wait(b, now() + 1000); /* Cancel any remaining workers. */ hclose(b);

 bundle(3) bundle_go(3) bundle_go_mem(3) bundle_wait(3) go(3) go_mem(3) hclose(3) yield(3)